Dear Reflections visitors – Leon Malinofsky is 71 and slowing

 Perhaps the strangest voyage of all.

-The Common Cult, by George Sterling
+Common Cult, by George Sterling

 All Along The Watchtower, by Bob Dylan